BMW WR 750: Design

 The Werksrennmotorräder ("works racebikes", initialized WR) WR 500 and WR 750 designs were derived from the R 37.

 Engine

 The engine was a longitudinally mounted flat twin four-stroke engine with overhead valves.
-The compressor was located between the seat and gearbox and in the first version was driven by an additional open parallel shaft next to the magneto with a right-angle bevel gear linkage.
+The compressor was located on top of the gearbox, and in the first version was driven by an additional open parallel shaft next to the magneto with a right-angle bevel gear linkage.
 Thus, the compressor shaft ran transversely to the direction of travel.
 The boost pressure was up to 2 bar depending on application.
 The tank was shortened compared to the series motorcycles to make room for the compressor.
 The single carburetor was located behind the compressor.

-Starting in 1930 there was also a version with chain-driven compressor.
-The chain ran behind the cylinders under a highly modified engine cover, and drove the compressor shaft lying parallel to the direction of travel.
+The original WR 750 (1929) was built with the compressor driven by a chain from the flywheel, under a highly modified engine cover, with the compressor shaft lying perpendicular to the direction of travel.
+The orientation and type of supercharger was changed several times of the years, from Zoller to BMW's own design.
+The chain-drive supercharger was problematic due to surges in pressure with changes in engine revolutions, especially in road racing events.
+A shaft-driven supercharger was ultimately used on the WR 750.

 Drive

 The WR 750 had a manual transmission with shaft drive on the right side of the unsprung rear wheel.